-For those who are not familiar with the term Marketing Automation, it’s the process of automating selected marketing tasks in order to build and nurture relationships with prospects by offering them content specifically tailored to their needs.
+Marketing Automation is the process of automating selected marketing tasks in order to build and nurture relationships with prospects by offering them content specifically tailored to their needs.

 Spam, or unwanted email, also called junk email, is an electronic message sent without having been solicited by the recipient.
 It is usually some kind of email advertisement.

-Not only do these types of email annoy the recipients, they especially damage your corporate brand.
+Not only do these types of emails annoy the recipients, they especially damage your corporate brand.
 The issue had become so prevalent that the Canadian government passed Canada’s Anti-Spam Legislation in 2014.

-The software is able to pinpoint the topics that interest your leads by compiling two types of information.
-An email address, as well as the industry and job role, is explicit information submitted by the leads when they subscribe to one of your email lists.
+The software is able to pinpoint topics that interest your leads by compiling two types of information: an email address, as well as the industry and job role.
+This explicit information is submitted by the leads when they subscribe to one of your email lists.
 The system can also secure other information, designated as implicit, by analyzing the prospects’ behavior on your web site, as well as the pages they visit.

 If a marketing automation system is to be functional and yield excellent results, it will initially require that you put in time and effort.
 However, to quote French chemist Antoine Lavoisier: “Nothing is lost, nothing is created.
 Everything is transformed.”
 Your hard work will generate a solid return on investment.